johnhangen/flask_api/README.md

 # Flask API

 I was looking to expand my knowledge of rest APIs along with web scrapping.
 With this API you can send a request with a stock ticker to get the current price returned in a JSON format.
+Has docker file to create docker image.

 # Built With
 * Python 3
 * Flask
 * Flask RESTful
 * Beautiful Soup
+* Docker

 # Future Iterations and Ideas
 * Flask API connected to MySQL server